rramchan12/Data-Analyst-NanoDegree/P3 - Data Wrangling using NoSQL/Readme.txt

 The code is executable as a Ipython Notebook.
 The code can also be executed using python scripts.
 Available inthe script folder

+Results can be viewed in HTML format, using the exported html version